lumeland/lume.land/docs/getting-started/working-with-assets.md

 </lume-code>

-After editing the `_config.ts` we need to stop the server (with `Ctrl + C`) and start it again `deno task serve` because Lume cannot reload it dynamically (this is something that will fixed soon).
 Now you should see the `styles.css` file in the `_dest` folder and the styles are applied to all HTML pages.

 > [!tip]
 >